Prof. Matthew Blake

 In short, the characteristics of the archetypal great basketball player is applied to an entire group in a stereotyped understanding.

 Contemporary archetypes are not restricted to the Jungian forms or an individual medium; with electronic communication comes new construction of archetypes.
 Cultural figures -- fictional and non-fictional alike -- fill archetypal forms.
 See Star Wars above; also, westerns, crime stories contain archetypes.

 We collectively create archetypes to label concepts.
+Sometimes marketers provide these archetypes.
 For example:

 The archetype need not be an individual; can be a concept, like a (hair) band, a song or a musical production.
 The Beatles' White Album has been referred to as an archetypal album and other performers' career-defining albums have borrowed the concept.

 "It's like their White Album," is the frequent refrain of the music critic.
 Meanwhile, artists ranging from Jay-Z (Black Album), Danger Mouse (Grey Album), and Metallica (Black Album) have referenced the White Album in their own productions.